mattermost/docs/source/developer/mobile-developer-setup.rst

 Setting up Environment Variables
 ++++++++++++++++++++++++++++++++
 In order to use the **make build-android** command, you'll need to set a few environment variables.
 In this guide, we will explain some of them.
 You can refer to the `env_vars_example <https://github.com/mattermost/mattermost-mobile/blob/fastlane/fastlane/env_vars_example>`_ file under the fastlane directory to see all of them.
+In order to make fastlane work with these environment variables, copy the file with your variables to ../mattermost-mobile/fastlane/.env where .env is the file name.

 +-----------------------------------------------+-------------------------------------------------------------------------------------------------------+-------------------------+
 | Variable                                      | Description                                                                                           | Default value           |